 It is nothing to be afraid of.
 It

 may be a manifestation of your waking fears of death.
-The mind
+Your

-(during sleeping time) is often a reflection of our mind (during waking
+sleeping mind (or unconscious mind) is often a reflection of your waking

 for a Demon...